Expert Panel Projects

-The Center for Audit Quality (CAQ) and the AICPA have issued a joint member Independence Alert that provides audit firms with an overview of SEC and PCAOB independence rules applicable to financial statement audit and attestation engagements for the following non-issuers:
+- November 2014 - The Center for Audit Quality (CAQ)/AICPA joint member Independence Alert that provides audit firms with an overview of SEC and PCAOB independence rules applicable to financial statement audit and attestation engagements for the following non-issuers:

 - Non-issuer broker-dealers that are registered with the SEC as a broker or dealer; and

 - Where the engagement(s) is subject to the requirements of Custody Rule, SEC-registered and state registered investment advisers, related party custodians, or private funds (e.g., pooled investment vehicles).

 - June 2014 - CAQAICPA joint Member Alert outlining regulatory changes that are applicable to audits and attestation engagements of Brokers and Dealers (BDs) and Futures Commission Merchants (FCMs), including those entities that are dual-registered.

 - November 2013 - webinar “Broker-Dealer Update”, covering final amendments to SEC Rules 17a-5 and 17a-11 and new PCAOB attestation and auditing supplemental information standards for broker-dealer audits.
 Presentation slides are available.

 Securities and Exchange Commission

 - January 2016 - The SEC Office of Compliance Inspections and Examinations announced its 2016 examination priorities for investment advisers and investment companies, broker-dealers, and transfer agents.

 - The staff of the SEC Division of Trading and Markets has issued staff guidance (in the form of FAQs).
 To read FAQs, issued in April 2014, about the amendments to Rule 17a-5 and Form Custody, click here.
 For FAQs, issued in March 2014, concerning certain broker-dealer financial responsibility rules, click here.
 Other FAQs published by the staff of the SEC Division of Trading and Markets are available here.